 When is the Amazon Echo 3 release date?

-Even then, there’s no pressure on Amazon to launch a new model on an annual basis.
-There’s already a huge choice of devices, and that’s not including all the third-party models from other manufacturers.
+There’s no pressure on Amazon to launch a new model on an annual basis because there’s already a huge choice of devices, and that’s not including all the third-party models from other manufacturers.

 However, there are quite a few benefits to having several Alexas around the house, so even current Echo owners could be tempted by an upgraded model.